zillerlab/CASTom-iGEx/Software/model_prediction/README.md

 ### 5) Small dataset: Association with phenotype of custom pathways
-Same as before btu for custom gene sets.
+Same as before but for custom gene sets.
 It requires the association between phenotypes and T-scores to be complete (previous step).

 ```sh
 ./pheno_association_smallData_customPath_run.R \